Indigenous Partnerships for Land, Wolves, & Restoration

-Through co-created programs, microgrants, youth education, policy advocacy, Indigenous science, and collaborative storytelling, we work alongside Tribal nations to ensure wolves, land, and communities thrive together.
+Through co-created programs, micro-grants, youth education, policy advocacy, storytelling, and hands-on land restoration - we work alongside Tribal Nations & Indigenous organizations to restore ecosystems and strengthen belonging.

-We follow the leadership of Tribal nations, Earth Daughters, Elders, youth, and knowledge keepers — centering sovereignty, cultural teachings, and community-defined priorities.
+We follow the ecological & cultural knowledge of Tribal nations, Earth Daughters, Elders, youth, and knowledge keepers: centering sovereignty, TEK, cultural teachings, and community-defined priorities.

-Many Indigenous nations describe wolves as teachers, protectors, strategists, and kin.
-This worldview shapes our conservation model — honoring wolves as partners in balance, not resources to manage.
+Many Indigenous nations such as our partners at Oglala Lakota describe wolves as teachers, protectors, strategists, and kin.
+This worldview shapes our conservation model: honoring wolves as partners in balance, not resources to manage.

 Our partnerships support wolf recovery, habitat restoration, youth empowerment, Indigenous food systems, and climate resilience, rooted in reciprocity rather than extraction.

-With Earth Daughters, we launched the Earth Daughters Fund — a transnational microgrant program supporting Indigenous women, youth, and community-led climate and biodiversity work.
+With Earth Daughters, we launched the Earth Daughters Fund — a transnational microgrant program supporting Indigenous women, youth, and community-led climate & biodiversity work.

 2024–2025 Grantees: